Remaking a world in peril: forging collaboration for a secure and sustainable future

 When: Wednesday 28 July, 14:00 - 15:15

-- Mr David Jackson, Director of Local Development Finance at UNCDF
+- Mr David JACKSON, Director of Local Development Finance at the UN Capital Development Fund

-Workshop 1: Plastics & Single-use Consumption: Inspiring Sytematic Change through Personal Transformation
+20 July - Workshop 1: Plastics & Single-use Consumption: Inspiring Systematic Change through Personal Transformation

 For a long while single use and overconsumption have been seen as a completely normal way of living.
 As a result, we are now facing multiple environmental issues from a waste crisis and toxic leakages into nature, to climate change.
 There is a solution to all of these issues and now is the time to implement it.
 We can start by reducing overconsumption.